SchmidtDSE/plastics-interventions-doc/max_mismanaged_rate.md

 <br>

 ## Interactions
 Though not fully exhaustive, this intervention interacts with others primarily through recycling rate and consumption.
-First, other interventions such as minimum recycling rate may cause recycling to be higher than achieved by this policy alone.
-In practice, each intervention creates a minimum recycling rate and the maximum of those minimums is what is ultimately simulated such that all constraints are met.
+First, other interventions such as recycling investment may cause mismanaged rate to be lower than the mandate.
+In practice, each intervention creates a maximum mismanaged rate and the minimum of those minimums is what is ultimately simulated such that all constraints are met.
 Second, this may influence consumption and that change is considered prior to consumption-dependent targets like minimum recycled content.
-For example, minimum recycled content may further increase recycling rates to meet consumption needs.

 \medskip
 <br>